Scamp24/pedrosky/README.md

 - 1 Deck of Spanish playing cards

 # Game Setup
 - Shuffle and deal cards to players until each has 4 cards.
-(Pending GIF)
 ![IMG_4104](https://github.com/Scamp24/pedrosky/assets/61484587/b75b7094-d113-41ee-b49b-14348774f389)

 - Place remaining cards as the main deck and reveal the top card as the "current card on table."